 People have different ideas about how valuable things are.
 Before I was about fifteen the meaning of this was ambiguous.
 I think I assumed that a tree for instance has some inherent value, and that when one person wants to cut it down and another wants to protect it, they both have messy estimates of what it’s true value is.
 At least one of them had to be wrong.
 This was understandable because value was vague or hard to get at or something.

 In my year 11 Environmental Science class it finally clicked that there wasn’t anything more to value than those ‘estimates’.
 That a tree has some value to an environmentalist, and a different value to a clearfelling proponent.
 That it doesn’t have a real objective value somewhere inside it.
 Not even a vague or hard to know value that is estimated by different people’s ‘opinions’.
 That there is just nothing there.
 That even if there is something there, there is no way for me to know about it, so the values I deal with every day can’t be that sort.
-Value had to be a two place function.
+Value had to be a function of things: the item being valued and the person doing the valuing.

 I was somewhat embarrassed to have ever assumed otherwise, and didn’t really think about it again until recently.
 It occurred to me recently that a long list of strange things I notice people believing can be explained by the assumption that they disagree with me on whether things have objective values.
-So I hypothesize that many people believe that value is a one place function which takes a thing as its argument, not a two place function of an agent and a thing.
+So I hypothesize that many people believe that value is inherent in a thing, and doesn’t intrinsically depend on the agent doing the valuing.

-Here’s my list of strange things.
+Here’s my list of strange things people seem to believe.
 For each I give two explanations: why it is false, and why it is true if you believe in objective values.
 Note that these are generally beliefs that cause substantial harm:

 Why it’s false: In most cases where two people are willing to trade, this is because the values they assign to the items in question are such that both will gain by having the other person’s item instead of their own.